Astarakee/lidc/README.md

           segmentation masks in .nii.gz format for all the labeled nodules (both overlapped and union masks) images and masks are saved in full image size and same spacing system
 * A csv file containing:
-          Name of the saved images
+          Name of the saved images \n
           name of the saved segmentation masks (both overlapped and union masks) Number of annotation for each nodule(mask)
           Malignancy score